inchiresolver/inchiresolver/README.rst

 -----------------------

-The InChI Resolver protocol is the specification of a common API protocol format which any InChI Resolver instance has adhere to.
+The InChI Resolver protocol is the specification of a common API protocol format which any InChI Resolver instance should adhere to.
 By following the shared conventions of the protocol any InChI-based web resources and services should be easily findable and browsable for an (automated) client system in a systematic, predefined manner.

 The InChI Resolver protocol has been based on the IANA-registered JSON:API v1.0 specification (`<https://jsonapi.org/>`_)